rimhof456/Linux/README.md

 # Linux
 Shell scripts for setting up test environments.
+These scripts are writren in bash.